 Organic colors contain carbon atoms, while inorganic colors provide a mineral base.
 There are two types of organic colors: organic lakes and organic pigments.
 Synthetic dyes and lake colors, including aluminum lakes, are known as organic colors.
 Lake colors vs. pigments: There has been an ongoing debate about quality, color consistency, and stability.

-Furthermore, organic dyes are oil-soluble or water-soluble, and some oil-soluble dyes are permitted for use in cosmetics.
+Also, organic dyes can dissolve in oil or water.
+Some oil-soluble dyes are allowed in cosmetics.
 On the other hand, organic pigments include lakes and botanically derived colors.

 Inorganic color contains pigments, including titanium dioxide, ultramarines, and iron oxides.
 Iron oxides, zinc oxides, and others are known as inorganic colors.
 They undergo additional treatments to improve their characteristics.
 Color treatments enhance cosmetic products with sheen, UV protection, and water resistance, among other traits.